jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

 -------------------

 * Let us keep a list of Errors/Exceptions encountered as we go through our python journey to help us become better python programmers, keeping track of the cause and solutions we come up with to these exceptions.
-Add `AssertionError <./AssertionError.rst>`_ to the list
+Add :doc:`AssertionError` to the list

   .. code-block:: python